Being Mexican

 The Missionary System’s Reduction, Use, and Assimilation of Pima Indians

-The Spanish Identified six different major spoken languages in the current geographic areas of Chihuahua and Sonora alone.
-And there were several dialects of each (Spicer 10).
-In the 1600’s the Spanish called nearly 150,000 people living in these areas, Rancheria people (Spicer 12).
+The Spanish Identified six different major spoken languages in the current geographic areas of Chihuahua and Sonora alone; there were several dialects of each (Spicer 10).
+In the 1600’s the Spanish called nearly 150,000 people living in these areas, “Rancheria” people (Spicer 12).
 Rancheria people were categorized by having fixed settlements that were distant from one another and ranged on sites from cave excavations to stone masonry houses.
 The Pima moved from mountain villages to valleys depending on the seasons for agricultural needs.
 However, there were also other nomadic Pima in the western deserts (Spicer 119).

 The Spanish considered the Pima a tribe by language only (Spicer 119).
 They did not have chiefs in charge of large groups of Indians nor tribal structures.
 These Indians were more independent with no permanent political organization (Spicer 119).
-At times the Spanish distinguished the Pima into four cultural groups; Pima, Soba Pima, Sobaipuris, and the Papago.
+At times the Spanish distinguished the Pima into four cultural groups: Pima, Soba Pima, Sobaipuris, and the Papago.
 During the late 1600’s there were estimates of 30,000 Upper Pima living in an area from Magdalena and the Altar Valley in the south to the Gila River in the north, and from the San Pedro Valley in the East to the Colorado River and the Gulf of California to the West (Kessell 4).

-Thanks in large part to the Royal Cedula written by Don Carlos II in May 14, 1686 the Pima were open to the Catholic faith and Father Kino’s and other Missionary’s messages.
+Thanks in large part to the Royal Cedula written by Don Carlos II in May 14, 1686, the Pima were open to the Catholic faith and Father Kino’s and other Missionary’s messages.
 This document written by the Spanish royalty created protections for the newly converted Indians.
 It protected them from Spanish settlers forcing them to work in mines or ranches for the first twenty years of the Indians’ “reduction” (Kino 109).
 Preventing Spanish settlers’ abuse of Indians, as was previously encountered, made introductory contacts with remaining Indians more agreeable and welcomed.
 This document’s timing was opportune for Father Kino’s work with the Pima in the Pimeria Alta.
 In fact, Father Kino’s memoirs are filled with descriptions of Pima in most rancherias greeting him with crosses and arches eagerly waiting to learn about Catholicism and to be baptized (Kino 110).
 But these protections were also why Spanish settlers would later support breaking up the mission system (Spicer 128).

-For 25 years Father Kino explored the areas of what are now Northern Sonora, Southern and Central Arizona and Southwestern California.
+For 25 years Father Kino explored the areas of what are now Northern Sonora, Southern and Central Arizona and Southeastern California.
 This entire time he was highly respected by the Native peoples who sought his council, lessons and baptisms.
 In 1689 Father Kino’s first three years, he had recorded over 800 Baptisms (Spicer 123).
 He would have another 22 years of baptisms before his death.
 Kino’s methods of reduction included delivering cattle, wheat or other necessities to the rancherias to demonstrate good faith.
-And prior to visits he would send messengers to discuss Christian Doctrine.
+Prior to visits he would send messengers to discuss Christian Doctrine.
 Kino describes one of his visits to Nuestra Señora de los Remedios on March 26, 1687 as, “they received with love the Word of God for the sake of their eternal salvation . . . and I began to catechize the people and to baptize children” (Kino 112).
 Descriptions like this are repeated throughout Kino’s memoirs.

 At this same time there were authorized Spanish decrees that would raise some Indian status’ to citizens, demonstrating another way for Indian assimilation.
 In 1765 Jose de Galvez arrived in New Spain as the Visitador Generál, Inspector General.
 He was tasked with implementing King Carlos III’s decrees, including that of expelling the Jesuits, allotting mission commons to individuals and increasing revenue for Spain (Kessell 259-261).
 Indians receiving mission commons were elevated to “tribute-paying citizens”.
 While others were transformed into “peasants and migrant laborers” (Kessell 267).

-How “Mexican” Erased History and Identity
+How “Mexican” Erased History and Indigenous Identity

 In 1821 Mexico’s constitution required that for any citizen living in Mexico to be viewed equally under the law they must identify as “Mexican” and no other racial identification was allowed on government documents.
 Government records could not use the term, Indian (Spicer 334).
 What did this do?
 Mexico successfully erased many Native American identities with one action.
 The reasoning for this might have been to eliminate the Spanish caste system but the result was identity genocide (Spicer 335).
-“Indians no longer existed politically” (335).
+Therefore, “Indians no longer existed politically” (335).

 Prior to Mexico’s Constitution the Spanish identified people as Spaniards, Indians, and mestizos.
 This constitutional clause did not just erase self-identification, but it erased how other countries and their citizens would describe Native American descendants born in Mexican territory.
 This Mexican construct also worked at changing how Mexican citizens saw and categorized Indians.
 There is documentation that Mexican citizens called known Indians, “Mexicans” (Kessell 308).
 This demonstrates how effective this requirement was at forcing assimilation through language.
 It effectively erased Indian and Mestizo identifications from Mexico’s consciousness.
 Even into the 1900’s some Papago living north of the international border considered themselves Mexican (Melendez et al. 167).